-Master of Divinity (M.Div.)
-Detailed Program Description
+Master of Divinity Detailed Program Description

-Students currently enrolled in the M.Div. must consult the DSPT Student Handbook for program details.
+Students currently enrolled in the Master of Divinity program must consult the DSPT Student Handbook for program details.

 Coursework.
 All MDiv students must take at least one-third of the total required coursework from DSPT, and are encouraged to take one-third from outside DSPT.
 The following list provides an overview of the course requirements.
 Details can be found in the M.Div.
-Course Requirements Checklist .
-Unless otherwise noted, all M.Div. courses are offered annually.
+Program Requirements Checklist .
+Unless otherwise noted, all MDiv courses are offered annually.
 Some courses cycle on a regular basis.
 Students should consult the Three Year Course Schedule for Theology for the most recent schedule of cycled courses.
 Students may fulfill these course requirements through similar course offerings at other GTU schools, if available.
 However, students should consult first with their Faculty advisor to determine that these alternative courses meet DSPT program requirements.

-Field Education Review.
 A ministry learning contract for supervised ministry which is done during the program along with a written summary report from the onsite supervisor on the student's performance is submitted to the student's advisor by the Field Ed instructor.

 Students should follow the guidelines for FE 2150 as described in the GTU Course Schedule.
 The Academic Dean will determine the final criteria which must be fulfilled to receive academic credit for the year-long supervised ministry.

-M.Div. students may also enroll concurrently in a MA (Theology) degree program, completing both degrees in a minimum of four years.
+MDiv students may also enroll concurrently in a MA (Theology) degree program, completing both degrees in a minimum of four years.
 For details, see the program description under Concurrent M.Div./MA (Theology).
 Alternatively, they may enroll in a concurrent MDiv/STL program in collaboration with the Jesuit School of Theology.
 Interested student should consult with the Academic Dean.